 When installing a new phone system, for example, providers will typically request that massive port ranges are left open.
-It's incredible that the practise still exits, because it creates huge vulnerabilities.
+It's incredible that the practice still exists because it creates huge vulnerabilities.

 Shane: Clients’ vendors will regularly request that they open ports to facilitate installations and, in turn, our clients contact us and request that we open them.
 As we’ve discussed, though, doing so can bring about significant risk.
 Before opening a port, you need to ensure that it’s safe to do so.
 It’s entirely possible someone could be trying to access it and, in the event that you simply opened it, they’d gain immediate access to infrastructures, sensitive data etc.

 Andy: The zero-trust framework appears to be gaining some traction and I think all organisations need to adopt it.
 Essentially, decision-makers should not trust any entity that is inside or outside of their perimeter at any time.

 Businesses – and their key stakeholders, in particular – need to be more mindful of the fact that they are responsible for maintaining their cyber security.
 External vendors, ultimately, are in no way responsible for protecting their customers from cybercrime.
 Responsibility, ultimately, never extends beyond the organisation itself.